lammps/lammps/doc/src/Developer_write_pair.rst

 Support for writing and reading binary restart files is provided by the following four functions.
 Writing is only done by MPI processor rank 0.
-The output of global (not related to atom types) settings is delegated to the ``write_restart_settings()`` function.
+The output of global (not related to atom types) settings is usually delegated to the ``write_restart_settings()`` function.
+This restart facility is commonly only used, if there are small number of per-type parameters.
+For potentials that use per-element parameters or tabulated data and read these from files, those parameters and the name of the potential file are not written to restart files and the :doc:`pair_coeff command <pair_coeff>` has to re-issued when restarting.
+For pair styles like "born/gauss" that do support writing to restart files, this is not required.

 Implementing the functions to read and write binary restart files is optional.
 The member variable `restartinfo` should be set to 0 in the constructor, if they are not implemented (its default value is 1).

 .. code-block:: c++